cssidy/personal-site/_posts/2016-08-24-College-Graduation.md

 - ~~Get my first Arduino or Raspberry Pi and do something cool with it~~
 - ~~Build a Jekyll blog~~

 After this sojourn, I'll have to join a company out there.
 I can see myself best-suited for a position as a network administrator, web designer, or web developer.
 Some day I'd like to go on to graduate school.
-Probably researching distributed systems or computer networking of some sort.
+Probably researching distributed systems or programming of some sort.
 But I'm not rushing it.
 I want to find a place where I can be happy.
 Where I can get intellectual stimulation and challenge, do cool things with super computers, perform meaningful behind-the-scenes work, and seek solace from my student loans.